ByronHawksmith/terraform-azurerm-log-forwarding-datadog/README.md

-# Terraform modules for Datadog's Azure Log Forwarding Automation.
+# Terraform modules for Datadog Azure Log Forwarding Automation.

-Use these Terraform modules to install Datadog's Log Forwarding Automation solution for Azure.
+Use these Terraform modules to install Datadog Azure Log Forwarding Automation solution.